iamfrank/tracker/README.md

-# tracker
+# Tracker
-A daily mood tracker
+A daily mood tracker.